Chart Color Schemes

 The labour market in Hamlyn Terrace shows considerable strength compared to most other Australian regions

-The area offers limited local employment opportunities as indicated by Census data comparing working population to resident population.
-Over the year to September 2025, employment increased by 3.1%, while labour force grew by 3.7%, leading to a rise in unemployment rate by 0.5 percentage points.
-In comparison, Greater Sydney had employment growth of 2.1% and unemployment rose by 0.2 percentage points.
-Statewide, NSW employment contracted by 0.03% (losing 2,260 jobs) with an unemployment rate of 3.9%, favourably comparing to the national rate of 4.3%.
-Job and Skills Australia's projections from May-25 forecast national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates across industries.
-Applying these projections to Hamlyn Terrace's employment mix suggests local employment should increase by 6.8% over five years and 14.3% over ten years, noting that this is a simple weighted extrapolation for illustrative purposes only.
+However, professional & technical services have limited presence at 4.2%, compared to 11.5% regionally.
+The area offers limited local employment opportunities as indicated by Census data on working population versus resident population.
+Over the year to September 2025, employment increased by 3.1% while labour force grew by 3.6%, causing unemployment to rise by 0.5 percentage points.
+In comparison, Greater Sydney recorded employment growth of 2.1%.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Hamlyn Terrace.
+National employment is forecast to expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Hamlyn Terrace's employment mix suggests local employment should increase by 6.8% over five years and 14.3% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.

 Frequently Asked Questions - Employment